mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 ##### Network requirements

 - Available domain name for the Control Center
-- Access to DNS management (Route53 or external provider)
+- Access to DNS management (AWS Route 53 or external provider)

 #### Control Center: Prepare the infrastructure